knative/eventing/sample/github/README.md

 The `Flow` will accept the Webhook calls from GitHub and pass them to the _legit_ service.

-The `Flow` will configure a Receive Adapter pod from the `

 You can inspect those resources with the following `kubectl` commands:

 ```shell